marian51/playwright-testing-poc-demo/README.md

 ## ❗ IMPORTANT - BUGS DETECTED ❗

 - There is bug with getting screenshots in tests running in "headed" mode.
 Test are stucking at the moment of taking screenshot.
 Bug is reported: https://github.com/microsoft/playwright/issues/28995 .
-At this moment, probably there is **no way to run tests in headed mode with taking screenshots**.
+At this moment, there is workaround (prevent accessing some assets before each test) and tests with screenshots are working fine.

 - Due to some Windows updates, there is bug with running `allure` to generate reports (`Error: spawn EINVAL` etc., [➡️*link to similar issue and solution*⬅️](https://community.sap.com/t5/technology-q-a/visual-code-studio-command-run-failed-with-error-spawn-einval/qaq-p/13670880)).